RevityStudios/Cooldowns/README.md

 # Cooldowns
 Standalone library used to apply cooldowns to UUIDs.
-This library is intended to allow for creating cooldowns for game environments a lot more practical and easier by not having to do math or create a Map for every new cooldown.
+This library is intended to allow for creating cooldowns on game environments a lot more practical and easier by not having to do math or create a Map for every new cooldown.

 # Download
 To setup Cooldown usage with maven, put the following in your pom.xml